Thibaut Courtois: 2018–2020

+2021–present

 On 16 August 2021, he signed a new four-year contract, running until 2026.
 On 6 February 2022, he reached his 100th win with Real Madrid in 161 appearances, in a 1–0 victory over Granada.
 Courtois won his second Spanish title with Real Madrid in the 2021–22 La Liga season.

-On 28 May 2022, Courtois was named man of the match in the 2022 UEFA Champions League final, where he managed to make a total of nine saves, which helped Real Madrid to beat Liverpool 1–0.
+On 28 May 2022, Courtois was named player of the match in the 2022 UEFA Champions League final, where he managed to make a total of nine saves, which helped Real Madrid to beat Liverpool 1–0.
 Courtois' nine saves are a record in the final since Opta began keeping records in 2003–04.
 His 59 saves during the campaign also set a new Champions League single-season record since Opta began keeping records.

+On 10 August 2023, Real Madrid announced that Courtois was diagnosed with a torn anterior cruciate ligament in his left knee.
+He was scheduled to undergo surgery in the coming days, and could be out for several months.

+On 19 March 2024, Courtois got injured again during a training session, sustaining a meniscus tear in his right knee.
+The recovery timeline for the meniscus tear had been estimated to be around two months, effectively ruling Courtois out for the majority of the 2023–24 season.
+Two months later, on 4 May, Courtois made his first appearance in the season, playing full-time in 3–0 home win against Cádiz.
+Later on, on 1 June, he started in the Champions League final, producing decisive saves in a 2–0 victory over Borussia Dortmund.

+On 29 September 2024, Courtois was the subject of an incident during Real Madrid's 2024–25 derby against Atlético Madrid when Atlético Madrid fans threw objects at Courtois shortly after Eder Militao put Madrid 1–0 up in the 64th minute.
+The game was eventually suspended for about 15–20 minutes.

 International career

 Early career

-Courtois was first called up to the Belgium squad in October 2011 and made his debut the following month in a friendly 0–0 draw against France at the Stade de France, making him the youngest goalkeeper to play for the Belgian national team.
+Courtois was first called up to the Belgium squad in October 2011 and made his debut the following month in a friendly 0–0 draw against France at the Stade de France, making him the youngest goalkeeper to play for the Belgian national team since Robert Hustin in 1905.

 2014 World Cup

 Courtois played every minute during the 2014 FIFA World Cup qualification campaign, as Belgium qualified for its first major tournament since the 2002 FIFA World Cup.
 Throughout these qualifiers, he kept six clean sheets in ten matches.

 On 13 May 2014, Courtois was named in the squad to go to the 2014 FIFA World Cup.
 At the tournament, he played all five games of the Belgian team, starting with a 2–1 win against Algeria in Belo Horizonte.
-Courtois then managed to keep consecutive clean sheets in 1–0 wins against Russia and South Korea as the Red Devils reached the quarter-finals.
+Courtois then managed to keep consecutive clean sheets in 1–0 wins against Russia and South Korea as the Red Devils reached the quarter-finals, where Argentina eliminated Belgium with Gonzalo Higuaín scoring the only goal of the match in the eighth minute.